HOME

 As a recording artist, even if you already record at home with pretty good results and great enthusiasm, you may be placing yourself at some risk musically.
 You're almost certainly not getting everything the technical complexities of your recording equipment can provide.
 This is where the help of a professional can make the difference between just a good home-produced CD, and a world-class or exceptional CD.
 Most older and experienced recording artists already know this.
 Some build home studios and hire professional engineers on staff.
 Others use project studios like Sound Path Labs to get Grammy nominated sound*1 on a budget.

-Let's face it, self-produced CDs are risky business unless one of your parents heads a major record label.
-It makes the most sense to get the ultimate vibe for artistry at the same time you get the best efficiency that your budget can accommodate—a highly skilled, musical, and sympathetic recording professional.
+It makes the most sense to get the ultimate vibe for artistry at the same time you get the best efficiency your budget can accommodate—a highly skilled, musical, and sympathetic recording professional.
 You shouldn't have to try to play your instrument while you push faders and buttons and try to remember how the fourteenth file for the guitar punch-in was labeled on the computer.
-Relieving yourself of those tasks so that you can focus on music can have an enormous effect on the musical and sonic outcome of your project, and will most certainly make the efforts in the studio flow, instead of hop or stumble along.
+Unburdening yourself of those tasks so you can focus on music, can have an enormous effect on the musical and sonic outcome of your project and will most certainly make the efforts in the studio flow instead of hop or stumble along.

 OPINIONS...